Skip to Main Content

 Compare the number of hits and search details (to view click the links below) of these searches:

 An asterisk (*) can be used to search for word variations in PubMed.
-PubMed will search for words that start with the root word complemented with 0 to an infinite number of characters.
+By adding an asterix at the end of a word stem, PubMed will search for words that start with the word stem complemented with 0 to an infinite number of characters.
 Searching with microscop* will also search for: microscope, microscopes, microscopy, etc.

-Important Truncation may cause unnecessary ‘noise’, for instance when undesirable word variations are included in the search.
+Important Use of wildcards may cause unnecessary ‘noise’, for instance when undesirable word variations are included in the search.
+The word stem must contain at least four characters, so avoid searches like cel* or pre*

 Example: If you use diet* to find word variations such as diets and dieting, be aware that you will also search for diethyl ether (an anesthetic) and all other drugs that start with diethyl..
 To make the search more specific try to lengthen the root word or type out relevant word variations.